fraterrisus/dragonwars-crack/doc/Board Events.md

 Everything seems to run instruction `73`, `mov h[3e] <- h[3f]`.
 Heap `[3e]` and `[3f]` seem to be something like "the last special event ID"; see `{cs:44bb}`.
 Occasionally one or both values are set to 0 instead.

-I wonder if there's a difference between flags in the 90's and flags in the b0's.
-Like maybe one gets persisted when you leave the board, and one doesn't?
-Might need to revisit chunk `0x00`.
-Offsets from `b9` get reused across boards.

 ## Key

 `[99,01]` is a **bitsplit**: it's an index to a bit, starting at the high bit (bit 7) of `heap[99]` and shifting `[01]` places to the right.
 In this example that refers to bit `0x40` of `[99]`.
 The phrase "gate-and-set" means to check the bitsplit to see if it's true, and if so, don't do anything else; if it's false, set it and then continue.